-7 on 7 is a sport that exists under the all-encompassing umbrella of American football.
-It’s generally known as non-tackle football, but is called many different names, including 7-v-7, 7-on-7, non-tackle, and touch-football.
-Although the two sports segments have many similarities, 7-on-7 football is not to be confused with flag-football in which players pull a flag from the belt of another player to end a play.
+7-on-7 football (also known as 7v7, non-tackle, or touch-football) is not to be confused with flag-football in which players pull a flag from the belt of another player to end a play.
 With a 43% increase in participation between 2014 and 2018, non-tackle football is growing quicker than any sport or sport segment.

 How does 7v7 differ from tackle football?

-7-on-7 has most of the structure of a traditional game of football, but it’s played with a reduced level of contact, and slightly different rules.
-There are 7 players at a time on the field for each team in 7-v-7, while in regular football, there are 11.
-Positions and rules differ based on geographic location, but the most widely accepted setup for a 7-on-7 offense is composed of a snapper, a quarterback, and a mixture of 5 receivers and running backs.
+7-on-7 plays very similar to a traditional game of football, but with a reduced level of contact and slightly different rules.
+As the name suggests, there are 7 players at a time on the field for each team, while in regular football there are 11.
+Positions and rules differ based on geographic location, but the most widely accepted setup for a 7-on-7 offense is composed of a snapper, a quarterback and a mixture of receivers and running backs.

-As the name may suggest, there are no linemen or tackling allowed in non-tackle football.
-Playing free of pads, 7-v-7 employs the two-hand touch method.
+There are no linemen or any tackling allowed in non-tackle football.
 Players can get another player “down” by touching them anywhere below the neck with both hands.

 Where did non-tackle football come from?